 Advertising your car is your first, essential step to a successful sale.
 There are many ways you can advertise, some free, others involving a cost.

-Like many private car sellers, your choice of advertising will probably be determined by how urgently you need to sell your car.
+Your choice of advertising will probably be determined by how urgently you need to sell your car.

 Some of the most popular ways of advertising cars are: